About C. C. Yager by C. C. Yager

 A friend at the Minnesota Orchestra once asked me if I was a musician.
 I told her I used to be a musician.
 She countered with, “Once a musician, always a musician.”
 Music and storytelling have been powerful artistic and creative forces in my life from the beginning.
 They each have their own language and narrative forms that open the imagination and reveal the human heart.
 They come together in the Perceval novels.

-Perceval’s Secret: A Novel of the Future in March 2014 (available as e-book at Amazon, B&N, and Kobo)
+Perceval’s Secret: A Novel of the Future in March 2014 (available as e-book at Amazon and B&N) — Silver Medal winner in the 2018 Readers Choice Awards sponsored by Connections eMagazine

 Non-Fiction: (under pen name Phoenix Hunter unless noted)